 Her face shows despair, a broken heart, fear, terror.

-During that long moment, the Captain only looks to her calm, with understanding and trustful expression.
+During that long moment, the Captain only looks to her calml, with an attentive and understanding expression.

 CAPTAIN